 Do you have a quick question about your resume or cover letter?
 Feel stuck or need some motivation to get back on track with your job search?

 Need some inspiration to help you think more holistically about your career or professional development?
 You're in luck!

-Every Thursday from 11:30am - 1:00pm (starting January 26 through May 18), connect with the alumni career counselor and ask your career and/or professional development questions via Google Hangouts .
+Every Thursday from 11:30am - 1:00pm, connect with the alumni career counselor to ask your career and/or professional development questions via Google Hangouts .
 This virtual chat lasts 15-20 minutes.
-For longer career conversations, please feel free to schedule a one-on- one career consultation by calling 631-632- 6810.
+For longer career conversations, schedule a one-on- one career consultation by calling 631-632- 6810.